COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Wyoming/README.md

 If you are running into errors with the WY_EDFacts files, run WY_Cleaning.do again before trying to run WY_EDFACTS (You shouldn't have to run the NCES file).
 Running the EDFacts files back to back can cause type errors.

-*WY_Cleaning.do has been combined with Cleaning_NCES.do and combines the process of cleaning the NCES files and then merging them with WY_Assmt_Data.
-WY_EDFacts.do has been updated to use the current cleaning code for wide-form Original Data and accounts for "All Students" count.
-Also accounts for changing AssmtType from "regular" to "regular and alt".

 In its current form WY_Cleaning.do automatically runs the subsequent files.
 To run them individually, delete/comment out the final two lines.

 ## Updates